 4.1 This Code of Conduct applies to all members of the Board of Trustees.

 5.0 Definitions

-Board means the Durham District School Board, which is also referred to as the DDSB, a statutory corporation under section 58.5 of the Education Act.
+Board means the Durham District School Board, which is also referred to as the DDSB.

 Discrimination means discriminatory behaviour as defined by the DDSB Workplace Violence and Harassment Prevention policies and the Ontario Human Rights Code.